gabdulbaroff/gabdulbaroff/README.md

 ## Hey there 🖖

-⚡My name is Almaz G. I am Frontend Engineer using React stack technology
-⚡I love learning something new and growing every time
+⚡My name is Almaz G. I am Frontend Engineer using React stack technology ⚡I am keen to WEB-3 technologies and have an experience in this area ⚡I love learning something new and growing every time
 ⚡Work with React.js (Redux), Next.js, Express.js, Typescript, Python, Django, Less/SCSS, Webpack